 While Facebook had promised one too many times to make its user data more secure, as of 2017, Microsoft and Amazon are still using Facebook friend lists to access user names and email ids.

-Following the settlement meeting with US FTC, Facebook has made a statement revealing its intention to rectify past mistakes and has added that it shall no longer provide access to user data to companies like Microsoft or Sony.
+Following the settlement meeting with US FTC, Facebook has made a statement revealing its intention to rectify past mistakes.
+It has added that it shall no longer provide access to user data to companies like Microsoft or Sony.
 Facebook said, “This is our mistake, we are correcting it.”

 As per the terms of the settlement, Facebook has to pay a record sum of $5 million as fine to the FTC for years of invasion of user privacy.
 It will also have to set up a committee to overlook any oversight in user privacy.
 Facebook has also been tasked with imposing stricter restrictions on third-party applications, periodically scanning unencrypted information like passwords, avoid using phone numbers obtained for security purposes, and review new products; besides submitting new privacy certification and evaluation reports.